microgenomics/tutorials/pangenome.md

 # Obtaining data

-For details on obtaining Prokka and Roary, please visit their GiHub repos [here](https://github.com/tseemann/prokka/blob/master/README.md) and [here](https://github.com/sanger-pathogens/Roary/blob/master/README.md).
+For details on obtaining Prokka and Roary, please visit their GitHub repos [here](https://github.com/tseemann/prokka/blob/master/README.md) and [here](https://github.com/sanger-pathogens/Roary/blob/master/README.md).

 Assuming you have Prokka and Roary installed and in your PATH variable, go ahead and download the six *Listeria monocytogenes* genomes we are going to use for this demo.
 From the Terminal: